 Start your day early in Venice at the iconic Ponte di Rialto Bridge.
 Then, visit the Saint Mark’s Basilica when it opens at 9:30 am.
 Get coffee and sweets from Pasticceria Tonolo and go to Chiesa Parrocchiale di San Pantalon, a church home to the world’s largest canvas painting.

-Towards the afternoon, I recommended taking a nap at your hostel to avoid crowds and to rest if you took the overnight train to visit.
+Towards the afternoon, I recommend taking a nap at your hostel to avoid crowds and to rest if you took the overnight train to visit.
 Head back out to the free T Fondaco Rooftop Terrace.
 Just book your tickets beforehand.
 Next, walk around the Arsenale di Venezia, a more calming part of Venice.
-Finally, finish your day watching the sunset on top of the St Mark’s Campanile
+Finally, finish your day watching the sunset on top of the St Mark’s Campanile.

 Day 12: See the Sound of Music Sights in Salzburg